NourhanEbrahim/OpenGL/README.md

 # OpenGL
-This code drawing multible shapes like ( pentagon , hexagon , heptagon , octagon , nonagon , decagon )
-using visual studio and OpenGL
+Graphics code by OpenGL/c++ in visual studio